EVPN-VXLAN Configuration

 - Routing between the data center and campus.

-For additional details on the Guided Setup steps, refer to the “Guided Setup > Guided Setup Configuration Options” section of the Aruba Fabric Composer User Guide.
+For additional details on the Guided Setup steps, refer to the “Guided Setup” section of the HPE Aruba Networking Fabric Composer User Guide.

 Plan the Deployment

-Before starting the guided setup, plan ahead and identify a naming convention and address scheme with values that can accommodate the current deployment size and leave room for growth.
-A consistent approach in the physical and logical configurations improves the management and troubleshooting characteristics of the fabric.
+Before starting the guided setup, plan ahead and develop a naming convention and address scheme with values that can accommodate the current deployment size and leave room for growth.
+Using a consistent approach in the physical and logical configurations improves the management and troubleshooting characteristics of the fabric.

 This section provides sample values and rationale.
-Adjust values and formats as needed to best accommodate the current and projected sizes of the fabric.
+Adjust the values and formats as needed to accommodate the current and projected sizes of the fabric effectively.

 Naming Conventions

 Establish a switch naming convention that indicates the switch type, role, and location to simplify identification and increase efficiency when operating production-scale fabrics.
-Configure switch names before importing them into AFC.
+Configure switch names before importing them into Fabric Composer.

 Example values used in this guide: